TalaoDAO/wallet-interaction/README.md

 ```

 ##### Example 3
-Verifier requests a ResidentCard and a DriverLicense and attaches messages for user :
+Verifier requests a ResidentCard signed by a specific issuer :

 ```javascript
 {